paring-chan/nix-notion-repackaged/README.md

 # Notion Repackaged for Nix

 > [!WARNING]
-> This project may not be well maintained;
+> This project may not be well maintained.

 nix version of [notion-repackaged](https://github.com/dusansimic/notion-repackaged)